 Although the SAT Official Tests do come with answer explanations, without knowing the SAT formula, the answer explanations offer little to no help when it comes to the line of thinking the question requires.
 Often, the explanation will say A, B, D are wrong and that C is the correct answer for vague reasons.
-Rarely does the explanation talk about the process by which the question arrives to the answer.
+Rarely does the explanation talk about the process by which the question arrives at the answer.

 No Instructional Material

-Again, this is not really a SAT prep book.
+Again, this is not really an SAT prep book.
 The practice tests give you about 48 hours (4 hours to take the test + 2 hours to review answers for 8 tests) of practice material but if geometrical figures are not your forte, taking practice test after practice test won’t help you learn that material.
 Plus, 48 hours of practice is not a lot of time for more motivated students.

 No Test-Taking or Content-Learning Strategies